 For more information on how to take Kaletra, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)

-If you miss a dose of Kaletra, take the missed dose as soon as you remember it.
+If you miss aof Kaletra, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 Kaletra may cause side effects.
 Most side effects from Kaletra are manageable, but a few can be serious.
 Serious side effects of Kaletra include liver problems, pancreatitis (inflammation of the pancreas), heart rhythm problems, severe allergic reactions, and life-threatening drug interactions.
 (See the WARNING above.)

 Other possible side effects of Kaletra include: